15 Habits of Well-Liked Industry Leaders

 14. They show nonverbal respect, as well

-One of the most significant elements of likability is making sure the nonverbal messages you send others match the words that you're speaking.
+One of the most significant elements of likability for an industry leader is making sure the nonverbal messages you send others match the words that you're speaking.

 15. They're positive and steady, even in a storm

-Sure-fire ways to become well-liked?
+Sure-fire ways to become a well-liked industry leader?
 When you find yourself in a negative situation, emanate a genuine hope for the future.
 Have confidence that you can help make tomorrow better than today.
 Take things in stride.
 Don't toot your own horn, and don't get rattled if you blow it.
 Savor success and readily acknowledge failure without getting mired in either.
 Learn from both and move on.

-Likability isn't a birthright; it comes from acquiring skills essential to your professional success.
-Like other professional skills, you can study people who already have the skills mastered, practice what works, and adapt all of it to your style.
+Likability isn't a birthright; it comes from acquiring skills essential to your professional success as an industry leader.
+Like other professional skills, you can study people who have mastered these habits, practice what works, and adapt it all to your style.
 How do you incorporate this into your business strategy?
 Start with customer-centric marketing.
 Once you switch the focus to providing value to your customers and building relationships, you'll find that the rest comes with it.

 What's the best strategy for you?
 Learn more about Smart Marketing!